 1. Din Tai Fung (Centre Point, Covent Garden and Oxford Street)

 The star of the show at Din Tai Fung is definitely the original Xiao Long Bao, which is a pork dumpling with a hot, rich and flavoursome soup inside.
 In addition to their original, there's several variants making creative use of ingredients such as mushroom, truffle and chilli crab.
-Although I do like mixing it up a little, the original Pork Xiao Long Bao is definitely my favourite.
+Although we do like mixing it up a little, the original Pork Xiao Long Bao is definitely our favourite.

-Away from Xiao Long Bao, I also recommend trying their other dumpling dishes including Spicy Pork and Vegetable Wontons, Jiao Zi and Shao Mai, as well as their Pork Chop Egg Fried Rice and Spicy Cucumber.
+Away from Xiao Long Bao, we also recommend trying their other dumpling dishes including Spicy Pork and Vegetable Wontons, Jiao Zi and Shao Mai, as well as their Pork Chop Egg Fried Rice and Spicy Cucumber.

 One of the most memorable parts of the Din Tai Fung experience is being able to watch some of the best dumplings in the world being freshly made by the chefs.
 Each Xiao Long Bao goes through a 40 minute long process involving six separate hand preparation stations.
 This experience makes you realise the craftsmanship and care that goes into making every single dumpling and is also a reflection of their quality.

-I prefer Din Tai Fung for special occasions like mid-week birthdays or celebrations as it's on the pricier side and can be hard to get a seat.
+We prefer Din Tai Fung for special occasions like mid-week birthdays or celebrations as it's on the pricier side and can be hard to get a seat.
 It's always nice following a meal there, to take a gentle stroll through the Covent Garden area.

 2. Phoenix Palace (Marylebone)